 Once you have a logo in mind make sure it works.
 Ask everyone around you and especially yourself if you can imagine your logo everywhere.
 Creating a great logo design it is well worth the time, the investment and the effort.
 Your logo will lead your business into the future, so make sure it is something you are proud of and feels represents you and your business.

-Devyn Maher is one of Zero-to-Freedomers that I am working with.
-She is an incredibly talented grahpic designer, crafter and artist.
+Devyn Maher is one of my graduates.
+She is an incredibly talented graphic designer, crafter and artist.
 Devyn has travelled for many years but only recently has become a digital nomad.
-She hopes to combine her expertise in the events industry with her love of design with doodles.blue.
+She hopes to combine her expertise in the events industry with her love of design with doodles.
 Her next trip will be to Nepal and Bhutan.
 Devyn is also the co-founder of The Luna Collective, a bi-yearly publication of poetry, art and prose based around femininity and spirituality.
 You can find her design, artwork and adventures at www.doodles.blue

 Thinking that you are ready to leave the 9-5?